 - Kipping pull-ups: Made most famous by Crossfit.
-Allows for higher repetition volume and an added endurance aspect to it.
-Just be careful not to do to many or you won’t be able to wash your back the next day.
+It allows for higher repetition volume and an added endurance aspect to it.
+Just be careful not to do too many or you won’t be able to wash your back the next day.

 - Butterfly: Another Crossfit style pull-up designed to increase speed when doing them for time.

 - Muscle-ups: A combination of a pull-up and a ring dip.
 More of an advanced movement that requires some technique and skill learning.

 Ok, let’s get on with how to make your DIY pull-up bar and do more pull-ups.